AI Use Cases/Professional Services

 Frequently Asked Questions

-How does AI optimize employee onboarding for Professional Services?
+How does AI optimize employee onboarding for professional services?

 AI automates the mapping of new hires to engagement demand, compliance requirements, and client context by integrating Workday PSA, Deltek, and Salesforce data - eliminating manual task routing and knowledge gaps that slow ramp time.
 The system generates role-specific workflows that embed SOX, SEC independence, and IRS Circular 230 requirements before first project assignment, ensuring consultants arrive compliance-ready.
 Managing directors approve resource assignments in a single loop rather than fragmented conversations, and HR gets visibility into utilization forecasts and engagement readiness in real time.

-Is our Human Resources data kept secure during this process?
+Is our HR data kept secure during this process?

 Yes.
 All Workday, Deltek, and Salesforce integrations use role-based access controls and encrypted connections.
 Compliance data (SOX, SEC independence rules, IRS Circular 230 documentation) is tagged and segregated per regulatory requirement, and audit trails track all HR approvals and system actions to satisfy contractual NDA obligations and state CPA licensing oversight.